pollito/lottery-project/_stories/south-africa.md

 If an organisation has an acronym, in this case SPCA, search for that too.
 Or if looking for a school or schools and are not sure of their exact names, begin your search with “school” and then search through the results for the one/s you’re looking for.

 We’ve dug through the data to find stories about the lottery and some recipients.
-We invite you to do the same – and if you find anything you think we should follow-up on please send an email to <gamingthelot@gmail.com>.
+We invite you to do the same – and if you find anything you think we should follow-up on please send an email to <rayjoe@iafrica.com> or <anton@zoutpansberger.co.za>.

 ### About the South African Lottery